NatLibFi/NDL-VuFind2-Vagrant/README.md

 ### Installation

-Quick way: install Vagrant and VirtuaBox first and proceed to Set-Up.
+Quick way: install Vagrant and VirtualBox first and proceed to Set-Up.

 _Recommended way_: see [Wiki](https://github.com/NatLibFi/NDL-VuFind2-Vagrant/wiki) for more platform specific installation options.